 The South Fork Deep Creek trail provides great hiking just a few minutes south of Livingston, Montana.
 The trail provides access into the north end of the Absaroka Mountains and the Absaroka Beartooth Wilderness.
-The trail is mostly used for day hiking but it connects into a trail network that offers great backpacking opportunities.
+The trail is mostly used for day hiking but it connects to a trail network that offers great backpacking opportunities.

 The Yellowstone River runs through Paradise Valley south of Livingston and the rugged Absaroka Mountains make up the eastern edge of the valley.
 A series of creeks run out of the mountains and most provide access to the Custer Gallatin National Forest.
 Suce Creek is the closest to Livingston the North Fork Deep Creek and South Fork Deep Creek come next, followed by Pine Creek.

 To reach the trailhead travel south from Livingston on US 89 toward Yellowstone Park.
 About 5 miles south of town take the branch road to the left (MT 540 or East River Road).
 The road crosses the Yellowstone River and follows the east side of the river.
 Follow this road for about 7 miles.
 The road to the South Fork Deep Creek Trail is well signed.
 Turn left on to a gravel road that runs straight as an arrow up the mountain.
 In less than a mile the road ends in the parking lot for the trail.
 There are no facilities at this trailhead so don’t expect anything.